MCT Oil (Liquid Coconut Oil): The Coconut Oil Dregshealthy fats

 Lauric acid is not only one of the healthiest fatty acids on the planet, it is highly elusive as well.
 Made only by the mammary gland in humans and available in small amounts in butterfat and significant amounts in palm kernel oil and coconut oil, this beneficial fat is not widely found in nature.

 Isolated lauric acid functions as a skin conditioning agent.
 It is an inert and stable emollient used in creams, ointments, lotions, and lipsticks.
-Lauric acid slows the loss of water from the skin by forming a barrier on the skin’s surface, alters the thickness of liquids acting as a viscosity controlling agent, and provides surface glide by promoting color dispersion in finished products.
-This is why lauric acid, the hugely beneficial, most healthful fat in coconut oil is removed and sold off for manufacturing purposes to personal care companies.
+Lauric acid slows the loss of water from the skin by forming a barrier on the skin’s surface.
+It also alters the thickness of liquids acting as a viscosity controlling agent and provides surface glide by promoting color dispersion in finished products.
+This is why lauric acid is removed from coconut oil and sold off for manufacturing purposes to personal care companies.

 What’s left when the highly saturated lauric acid (and potentially a few other highly saturated fatty acids too depending on the manufacturer) with a melting point of 110F/ 43C is removed from coconut oil?
 You guessed it: MCT oil, which is sold as a supplement and liquid coconut oil, sold for cooking.
 They are both the same thing, in essence the coconut oil “dregs”.

 MCT Oil Manufacturing – Not a Pretty Picture!

 Another problem with MCT oil and its cooking counterpart liquid coconut oil is how they are manufactured.
 Forcible removal of lauric acid from coconut oil is not an easy process.
 It typically requires chemical recombination of refined fatty acids in coconut oil with a synthetic vegetable based ester.
 Chemical residues in the resulting MCT oil would be a definite concern as a result.